sifophp/sifoweb/docs/installation/apache-virtualhosts.md

 ### VirtualHost content ###
 Once you've located where you have to write the content and how, this is the content you need to write.
 Adapt paths to your installation:

+    # Do not forget this line!
+    NameVirtualHost *:80

 	# Fake CDN.
 Specific entry to serve static content such as CSS, JS or Images
 	<VirtualHost *:80>
 	        ServerName static.yourproject.com